-With regard to residential care homes operating without a license, but required by law to be licensed, the following regulations shall apply:
+With regard to Homes for the Terminally III operating without a license, but required by law to be licensed, the following regulations shall apply:

-4.17.a No physician, surgeon, osteopath, chiropractor, physician's assistant (licensed, certified or registered under the provisions of Title 26), resident physician, intern, hospital administrator in any hospital in this state, registered nurse, licensed practical nurse, medical examiner, psychologist, mental health professional, social worker, probation officer, police officer, nursing home administrator or employee, or owner, manager, or employee of a home shall knowingly place, refer or

-- recommend placement of a person to such a home if that home is operating without a license. - 4.17.b Any individual listed in 4.17.a who is licensed or certified by the State of Vermont or who is employed by the state or a municipality and who knows or has reason to believe that a home is operating without the license required under this chapter shall report the home and address of the home to the licensing agency. - 4.17.c Violation of the above sections may result in a criminal penalty of up to \$500 and/or a prison sentence of up to six months pursuant to 18 V.S.A. §2013. - 4.17.d The licensing agency shall investigate any report filed by an individual listed above. - 4.17.e The licensing agency shall investigate any report filed by any person other than one listed in 4.17 a, unless it reasonably believes that the complaint is without merit.
+- (a) No physician, surgeon, osteopath, chiropractor, physician's assistant (licensed, certified or registered under the provisions of Title 26), resident physician, intern, hospital administrator in any hospital in this state, registered nurse, licensed practical nurse, medical examiner, psychologist, mental health professional, social worker, probation officer, police officer, nursing home administrator or employee, or owner, manager, or employee of a home shall knowingly place, refer or recommend placement of a person to such a home if that home is operating without a license. - (b) Any individual listed in 4.17.a who is licensed, certified or employed by the State of Vermont or a municipality and who knows or has reason to believe that a home is operating without the license required under this chapter shall report the home and the address of the home to the licensing agency. - (c) Violation of the above sections shall result in a penalty of not more than \$500 and/or imprisonment not more than six months pursuant to 33 V.S.A. §7116. - (d) The licensing agency shall investigate any report filed by an individual listed above.
+The licensing agency shall investigate any report unless it reasonably believes that the complaint is without merit.